 The project involves about 50 volunteers from several countries, for periods that vary between 2-12 months, in Greece and France.
-They help support migrants with their integration into their new lives in Europe.
+They help support migrants with their integration into new lives in Europe.

-The different actions and phases of the project have so far supported and empowered young volunteers from partner organizations to take action and actively contributing to welcome asylum-seekers and newly arrived migrants in refugee camps or other hosting structures and within local communities.
+The different actions and phases of the project have so far supported and empowered young volunteers from partner organizations to take action and actively contribute to welcome asylum-seekers and newly arrived migrants in refugee camps or other hosting structures and within local communities.

 During their volunteering period, participants directly work with young asylum-seekers and migrants, providing non-formal education activities in camps, hosting structures, and supporting the interaction between refugees and the local communities they live in.
 They facilitate the interaction between refugees and the local communities’ members in order to set a strong foundation for their future cooperation and mutual understanding.
 They also raise awareness in European society of the situation faced by migrants and asylum-seekers in Europe and the need to open their communities to welcome them.